Battlefield Play4Free: Gameplay

 Battlefield Play4Free featured content from both Battlefield 2 and Battlefield: Bad Company 2.
 Battlefield included two gameplay modes, Assault and Rush.
 The game had a leveling system, in-game shop, and gameplay customization similar to that of Battlefield Heroes.
-Battlefield Play4Free featured eight maps from Battlefield 2 and supported up to 32-player servers for online battles.
+Battlefield Play4Free featured sixteen vehicles, eight maps from Battlefield 2 and supported up to 32-player servers for online battles.
 Players were randomly chosen to play as soldiers from either the Russian Ground Forces or the United States Marine Corps.

 Classes

 Battlefield Play4Free featured a class system, which was similar to the class systems of previous Battlefield games.
 The player could choose between Assault, Medic, Engineer, and Recon.
 The Assault class was armed with an assault rifle and an "Ammo Box," which could be used to resupply the player and teammates with more ammunition.
 Medics had a light machine gun and were able to heal themselves and other players with a "Medic Box" as well as being able to revive other players with a defibrillator.
 Engineer class soldiers were equipped with an RPG-7, a submachine gun, and a repair tool that could be used to fix teammates' vehicles.
 Lastly, the Recon class utilized a sniper rifle, motion sensor, and M18 Claymore mines.
 The four classes also had the ability to wield a shotgun and a tracer dart gun, which was not class-specific.
 This class system has been used in Battlefield: Bad Company 2.